 Effective Influencing and Negotiating

 Women experience unique challenges in influencing and negotiating at work.
 In this workshop, participants learn techniques to manage those challenges so as to improve their outcomes and to increase their professional success.

 Developing a strong personal brand distinguishes you from your peers and increases your chances of emerging as a leader.
 The keys to developing a strong personal brand are understanding your values, defining your purpose, making decisions and directing your efforts towards the achievement of your values and purpose, and communicating authentically and consistently.

 Grit and resilience are hallmarks of successful leaders.
 Grit is perseverance and passion for long-term goals— tenacity, persistence, and fortitude.
 Resilience is being able to bounce back from failure and other adversities—optimism, confidence, creativity.
 In this masterclass, participants learn techniques for developing the mindsets required to persist in the face of challenges and to emerge more strongly from them.

-In addition to the bite-sized workshops for Diversity and Inclusion found at this page, we offer a number of intensive training programs for smaller groups.
+In addition to the bite-sized workshops for Diversity and Inclusion found at this page, we offer a number of half to full-day intensive training programs for smaller groups.
 Topics range from inclusive leadership and unconscious bias to cultural intelligence and inclusion.